locationtech/geomesa/docs/user/filesystem/commandline.rst

 General Arguments
 -----------------

 Most commands require the ``--path`` argument, to specify the root storage path.
-Hadoop configuration properties can be passed in using ``--config``, which can be used to specify e.g. s3a-related properties.
+Configuration properties can be passed in using ``--config`` or ``--config-file``, which can be used to specify e.g. s3-related properties.

 The ``--auths`` argument corresponds to the data store parameter ``geomesa.security.auths``.
 See :ref:`data_security` for more information.